TheForwardDev/doc/en/model-resource/index.md

 }
 ```

-As of version 3.7, autoloading of pages and resources is also available in **MoonShine**.
+Autoloading of pages and resources is also available in **MoonShine**.
-It is disabled by default and to activate it you need to call the `autoload` method in `MoonShineServiceProvider` instead of specifying links to pages and resources:
+It is disabled by default and to activate it you need to call the `autoload()` method in `MoonShineServiceProvider` instead of specifying links to pages and resources.

 ```php
 // torchlight! {"summaryCollapsedIndicator": "namespaces"}